waizui/waizui-blog.github.io/posts/monte_carlo/monte_carlo.md

 ## The Better Solution

 We restricted our variables to uniform random variables.
-But, as in the Gaussian distribution example, if we want to get an estimation of integrating this, we can focus only on the values near the mean.
-We need our variables to have a higher probability near the mean value.
+But, as in the Gaussian distribution example, if we want to get an estimation of integrating this using uniform random variable, we might get a result with huge variance.
 That means we cannot use a uniform distribution function as before.

 Instead, we can design a probability distribution function $ p $ that gives higher probability near the mean of the Gaussian distribution.